ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 This is consistent with **editorial risk management**, not community moderation.

-## **d) Disproportionate Amplification: The Five Dominant Voices**
+## **d) Disproportionate Amplification: The Five Dominant Voices

-The dataset of 600 visible comments (September 2024 – March 2025) reveals a striking imbalance:
+The pattern documented in this dataset (September 2024 – March 2025) is not new.
-**five commentators account for 61.2% of all comments that remained published.**
+The *Postbag* section has shown the same structural imbalance for **many years**:
+a small cluster of high‑volume, ideologically extreme commentators dominates the visible discourse, while analytical or balanced contributions are frequently removed.

-This table shows the distribution of *visible* comments — not including deleted ones, which could not be measured:
+The following table shows the distribution of *visible* comments — not including deleted ones, which could not be measured:

 | Commentator | Number of comments | Percent |
 |-------------|--------------------|---------|